BilalBAI/sample-market-making-agent/README.md

 ## Update fair price (Users can choose from 4 methods):
 1. MidPrice: Update fair value based on the market mid price
-2. VWAP: Calculate fair value based on trade data using VWAP
+2. KalmanFilter: The observed mid-prices are dynamic and noisy.
+So we can apply a Kalman filter for better fair value estimation.
-3. KalmanFilter: Use a Kalman filter for fair value prediction
+3. VWAP: Calculate fair value based on trade data using VWAP
 4. RefOverride: Override fair price using reference price.
 Reference prices may come from other exchanges with better liquidity

 ## Generate quotes